magento/devdocs/guides/v2.1/cloud/cdn/configure-fastly.md

 5. [Deploy]({{ page.baseurl }}/cloud/live/stage-prod-live.html) the code to
    Staging and Production.

-After deployment, you can log into the Admin in Staging and Production to configure Fastly credentials and settings.
+After deployment, you can log in to the Admin in Staging and Production to configure Fastly credentials and settings.
 This gives you the flexibility to have different caching features as needed in both environments, including VCL snippets.